Skip to main content

 Scholarly project

 As part of the fellowship, all fellows will design and implement a scholarly project in the domains of education, quality improvement or research.
-Mentorship from faculty is available in all domains.
-Fellows are provided with protected time spread throughout their year as well as the benefit of a research assistant who can assist with literature reviews, data management and IRB submissions.
+Fellows are provided with protected time spread throughout their year and mentorship from faculty is available in all domains.

 Didactic educational program and conference schedule